kennykhooky/okd4-metal-install/README.md

    - 120GB HDD
    - NIC1 connected to the VM Network (LAN)
    - NIC2 connected to the OCP network
-   - Load the CentOS_8.iso image into the CD/DVD drive
+   - Load the RockyLinux_9.iso image into the CD/DVD drive
 1. Boot all virtual machines so they each are assigned a MAC address
 1. Shut down all virtual machines except for 'ocp-svc'
-1. Use the VMware ESXi dashboard to record the MAC address of each vm, these will be used later to set static IPs
+1. Use the Proxmox PVE dashboard to record the MAC address of each vm, these will be used later to set static IPs

 ## Configure Environmental Services

-1. Install CentOS8 on the ocp-svc host
+1. Install RockyLinux9 on the ocp-svc host

    - Remove the home dir partition and assign all free storage to '/'
    - Optionally you can install the 'Guest Tools' package to have monitoring and reporting in the VMware ESXi dashboard